Analyzing developer discussions on EU and US privacy legislation compliance in GitHub repositories: Results

-Tables~\ref{tab:issues-categories-parta} and~\ref{tab:issues-categories-partb} provides a short description for each category, along with relevant examples (the categories are presented in the table from more popular to less popular). \emph{User rights functionality} and cookies appear fewer times compared to the total occurrence of user rights and cookies, respectively, in RQ2, as some cases are placed in other categories during the detailed categorization (e.g., some cases may indicate user rights but concern primarily bugs or policy updates~\citep{cubecart2338}).
-In \emph{Other law-relevant feature}, we have added cases not covered in other categories as new features or updates, while general issues of law compliance are addressed in the \emph{General law compliance} category. \emph{User consent} and \emph{User rights functionality} are the most common cases when performing updates and are discussed more among practitioners. \emph{Cookies preferences and management}, relevant consent and issues with data collected for analytics (\emph{Laws and analytics} category) are also related to user consent, while some repositories choose analytics software based on its compliance with privacy laws~\citep{GDPRDialog49}.
+Table~\ref{tab:issues-categories} provides a short description for each category, along with relevant examples (the categories are presented in the table from more popular to less popular). \emph{User rights functionality} and cookies appear fewer times compared to the total occurrence of user rights and cookies, respectively, in RQ1, as some cases are placed in other categories during the detailed categorization (e.g., some cases may indicate user rights but concern primarily bugs or policy updates~\citep{cubecart2338}).
+In \emph{Other law-relevant feature}, we have added cases not covered in other categories as new features or updates, while general issues of law compliance are addressed in the \emph{General law compliance} category. \emph{User rights and consent} is the most common case when performing updates and is discussed more among practitioners.
+Issues with data collected for analytics (\emph{Laws and analytics} category) are also related to user consent, while some repositories choose analytics software based on its compliance with privacy laws~\citep{GDPRDialog49}.
 Other issues discuss \emph{General law compliance} of specific applications, as in~\citep{arx126}.
 Some issues contain discussions on various topics, as in~\citep{dokuwiki2321}, where contributors discuss all the issues they need to pay attention to due to the introduction of GDPR.